splunk-soar-connectors/msadgraph/README.md

 ## action: 'reset password'

-Reset or set a user's password in a Microsoft AD environment and store the temporary password in Vault
+Reset or set a user's password in a Microsoft AD environment

 Type: **contain** <br>
 Read only: **False**

-Password reset stores the temporary password in the executing container's Vault and returns its Vault ID as temp_password_vault_id instead of returning the password.
-It then updates the user's passwordProfile property.
+Password reset updates the user's passwordProfile property.
+The required temp_password input parameter is not included in action output.
 This property cannot be used for federated users; manage those passwords through the federation provider.
 For more information, refer to https://learn.microsoft.com/en-us/graph/api/user-update?view=graph-rest-1.0#request-body.

 #### Action Parameters